Ao28th28thedev/Website-Tester/README.md

 Old Prodigy is for historical purposes.

-# Update on multiplayer for pde1500
+# Update on real multiplayer mode for pde1500

-I made connecting to a world possible again.
+If daboss7173 can help us, its a miracle, if not then we have to cancel multiplayer for good :(